Artificial Intelligence and You

 terminal

-Press ⌘O to open the Terminal
+• Press return to open the terminal.

 In the terminal window type: